wpendl99/.github/profile/essentials/git/git.md

 ## What is Git?

 Git provides two valuable functions.
-First, it allows you to track versions of a file.
+First, it allows you to track versions of files in a directory.
 Second, it allows you to clone all of those versions to a different location, usually to a different computer.
 We are going to focus on tracking versions in this instruction and cover cloning repositories when we talk later about GitHub.

 You can track file versions of any files in a directory by initializing Git for that directory.
 You can do this right now by creating a new directory in a console window and initializing it as a Git repository.